 Areas of Interest: Health, Wellness, Personal Transformation, Relationships, Parenting, Productivity, Inspiration

-Areas of Interest: Cooking, Health & Wellness, Pop Culture, Design
+Areas of interest: Cooking, Health & Wellness, and Interior Design

 Patrick Sullivan joined Simon Element at its launch in 2021 as art director.
 Prior to that, he was the art director at Tiller Press, another nonfiction Simon & Schuster imprint.
 Before returning full-time to the world of publishing, he was vice president and creative director for the Araca Group, a multimedia agency that designed for everyone from Ozzy Osbourne to Beyoncé.